-We recently finished up our reclaimed barn wood farmhouse table and had some left over chunks of the wood slab.
+These barn wood candle holders were an afterthought, to be honest.
+We recently finished up building our reclaimed wood farmhouse table and had some left over chunks of the wood slab.
 I wanted to be able to use every last bit so I decided to make rustic reclaimed barn wood tea light candle holders.
 That description is quite a mouth full, I apologize for that.
+Disclosure: This post contains affiliate links for your convenience.
+Click here for my full disclosure policy

 I sliced the chunks into smaller pieces with the table saw and sanded them on the edges.
 In an attempt to maintain the natural rustic feel of the barn wood I only sanded the rough areas of the wood and did not sand the chunks smooth.